Home Improvement Investment Tips (Do’s and Don’ts)

 Chris and Julia totally transformed their kitchen on a budget!

-When moving forward with any home improvement project, it’s a great idea to consider more popular rooms such as the kitchen.
+When moving forward with any home improvement project, it’s a great idea to consider more popular rooms, such as the kitchen.
 Kitchen remodels are one of the most commonly completed home improvement projects.
 Considering the kitchen is thought to be the heart of the home, it makes sense to give it a small refresh.
+Even small kitchen renovations, like new cabinets or a fresh coat of paint, can dramatically boost the resale value of your home.
+Minor remodeling projects like updating light fixtures or installing energy-efficient upgrades tend to deliver the best return for your money.

 Alice Lane Interiors outdid themselves with Rach Parcell’s New Home